Zeyad2003/Fawry-Internship/README.md

 >
 > - For most of the tasks you will find `run.sh` script that will show the output of running the task.
 > - I believe that sharing resources would be better than just explaining what I study.
-> - In some topics, I may add some notes and explanations to make it easier to understand, or may not :)
+> - In some topics, I may add some notes about the topic for reference :)
 > - You may encounter various resources explaining the same topic but in different ways, or covering advanced concepts that may not be necessary for your current needs.
 >   - It is your job to filter them based on your needs.
 >   - Send a message if you need my help <3